google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

 But how can we loop through the chapter urls and fetch them in order?
-This <strong>doesn't work</strong>:
+This **doesn't work**:

 {% highlight javascript %}